-In a recent Student Loan Planner survey, 48 percent of refinancing applicants said they got rejected, because of a high DTI ratio.
-In contrast, only 14 percent said they got rejected because of their credit score.
+In a recent Student Loan Planner® survey, 48% of refinancing applicants said they got rejected, because of a high DTI ratio.
+In contrast, only 14% said they got rejected because of their credit score.

 What is a debt-to-income ratio?

-In most cases, lenders get your DTI ratio by dividing your total monthly debt payments by your gross monthly income, which is what you make before tax and other deductions. an example, let’s say you earn $75,000 per year and you have the following monthly payments:
+In most cases, lenders get your DTI ratio by dividing your total monthly debt payments (including child support and alimony) by your gross monthly income.
+For example, let’s say you earn $75,000 per year and you have the following monthly debt obligations:

-The lower your DTI ratio, the more likely you’re able to make all your payments on time.
-If you have a high DTI ratio, however, it could be a sign that you may have trouble paying your debt in the future.
-If this is the case, a new lender may offer a higher interest rate to compensate for the extra risk or deny your application altogether.
+The lower the DTI ratio, the more likely that borrowers will be able to make their payments on time.
+But when borrowers have a high DTI ratio, it could be a sign that they'll have trouble paying their debt in the future.
+If this is the case, a new lender may offer a higher interest rate to compensate for the extra risk or deny their application altogether.

 How do student loans affect debt-to-income ratio?

-With most types of loans, a lender considers all of your debt payments when calculating your DTI ratio, including your student loans.
-If you’re applying for a mortgage, you may see two calculations: front-end DTI and back-end DTI.
-But student loans only affect the back-end DTI.
+With most types of loans, a lender considers all of your debt payments when calculating your DTI ratio, including your monthly student loan payment.
+If you’re applying for a mortgage or mortgage refinancing as an existing homeowner, you may see two calculations: front-end DTI and back-end DTI.
+But student loans only affect the back-end ratio.